 There are surprises along the way, and Tae In finally grows up and even decides to become self-sacrificial, as long as Bori is happy.
 I had what I call Second Male Leaditis "Disease" quite badly during this drama but I could certainly also see the obviously growing, strong attachment between Teacher and Student, and graduation brings even more surprises as well.
 (Something I learned from this drama that surprised me was that high school students in Korea don't graduate from high school at age 18, but at age 20, after which they are considered to be independent).

 I loved one particular scene in the last episode where Gong Hyo Jin walks around Seoul and unknowingly passes by all her former students whom she had helped, who are now getting on with their lives professionally and academically.
 Do teachers really understand what powerful, long lasting impacts they have on their students?
 This show will bring that message to you simply and powerfully.

-The wonderful OST is on iTunes.
 I know you will enjoy this drama a lot.
 This was Gong Yoo's first big drama role, and helped prepare him for his future blockbuster success with Coffee Prince two years later.
 As for Gong Hyo Jin she is ALWAYS worth watching.
 In ANYTHING. ❤